SingaporeOfficial Name: Republic of Singapore

 See the Department of State’s Fact Sheet on Singapore for information on U.S – Singapore relations.

 Entry, Exit & Visa Requirements

 To enter Singapore, you need a passport that is valid for at least six months beyond the date of your intended stay.
-If you plan on regional travel beyond Singapore, make sure that your passport is valid for at least six months beyond the date you plan to enter such areas.
-You do not need a visa for tourist or business visits of up to 90 days.
-For further information concerning visas and entry requirements for Singapore, contact the Embassy of Singapore at 3501 International Place NW, Washington, DC 20008, tel: (202) 537-3100.
+If you plan on regional travel beyond Singapore, make sure that your passport is valid for at least six months beyond the date you plan to enter other countries in the region.
+You do not need a visa for tourist or business visits up to 90 days.

 Safety and Security

 While Singapore is considered generally safe, extremist groups in Southeast Asia have launched attacks in neighboring countries.
 U.S. citizens residing in or traveling to Singapore and neighboring countries should exercise caution and remain vigilant about their surroundings, particularly in areas where U.S. citizens and other Westerners live, work, congregate, shop, or visit.

 Messages regarding demonstrations and strikes, explosive devices/suspicious packages, and weather-related events are posted on the Embassy’s website.

 Crime: The crime rate in Singapore is generally low.
 Even so, you should pay particular attention to personal belongings while in crowded shopping malls and markets, at the airport, and while traveling on public transportation.
 To avoid credit card fraud, do not carry multiple credit cards on your person, do not allow credit cards to be removed from your sight, avoid giving credit card information over the phone, and use only secure Internet connections for financial transactions.